jasonmcintosh/homelab-work/README.md

-# spinnaker-work
+# home-work
-Generic tools/scripts/docs around spinnaker work.
+Generic tools/scripts/docs around my home lab.
+Lab is an older DL380P Gen 9 running Xen & a multinode microk8s cluster (currently 1.30 based).
+In the past it was vmware based, but... since I didn't managet to buy a license before the broadcom mess at 500, and the price for a purchase now is several thousand, I went OSS.

-This contains docs, spinnaker.yaml, microk8s and instructions to run spinnaker locally auth'd against a dev okta instance using oauth2
+This contains numerous docs, installations, supporting installations for applications & services.
+This includes harness, spinnaker, homebridge, metallb, etc. I  use a dev okta instance in several places (though keycloak is an option, I like Okta and recommend them and this lets me test various systems with it).

-NOTE:  MANY of the resources in this are done via Armory Enterprise Spinnaker which is NOT open source.
-However, versions and settings can easily be changed to work with PURE OSS (aka using 1.28 instead of 2.28 for releases and using the OSS Operator vs. Armory operator.
+NOTE:  MANY of the resources in this are done via COMMERCIAL licenses which are NOT open source.
+There ARE resources that ARE OSS however.
+WHere possible I use RAW manifests vs. helm charts or similar so you can see exactly what's going on under the hood.